labstreaminglayer/pylsl/README.md

 Let us know if you encounter any bugs (ideally using the issue tracker on the GitHub project).

+# Installation

+The preferred method of installation is to use [pip](https://pip.pypa.io/en/stable/installing/): `pip install pylsl`

+# Usage

+See the examples in pylsl/examples.
+Note that these can be run directly from the commandline with (e.g.) `python -m pylsl.examples.SendStringMarkers`.

+# Development

+If you are a developer or if you are a user that would like to submit a pull request, then the easiest way to modify pylsl is to install it to your python environment in development mode:

+1. Clone this repository.
+1. Download the correct liblsl shared object (*.so on Linux, *.dylib on MacOS, or *.dll on Windows) from the [liblsl release page](https://github.com/labstreaminglayer/liblsl/releases) and copy it into this directory's pylsl folder.
+1. In a conda terminal / command prompt / terminal, make sure your preferred python environment is active.
+1. `cd` to the root directory for this repository, then do `pip install -e .`

 # Known Issues

 * On Linux one currently cannot call ``pylsl`` functions from a thread that is not the main thread.